Project WILD and Alaska Wildlife Curriculum Workshops

 The Alaska Department of Fish and Game offers a wide variety of tailored workshops and learning opportunities on Alaska's wildlife conservation.
 The workshops are fun, hands-on, interactive and poignant to the needs of the group whether they are classroom teachers, environmental educators, para-professionals, parents, or community members.
 Opportunities are held across the state at various times and locations.
 Find a workshop near you on our training and workshop calendar or sign up for our list-serv to have information delivered to your e-mail.
 View our current workshop offerings around the State

-Each participant receives curriculum (Project WILD, Project Aquatic, Science and Civics, Growing Up WILD or Alaska Wildlife Curriculum) and a host of workshop materials and additional resources provided by ADF&G. Workshops are taught by ADF&G staff or their trained facilitators.
-Workshops are a fun and engaging way to increase science and wildlife education skills.
-Some workshops are available for graduate credit through the Alaska University system or Puget Sound University.
+Workshops are a fun and engaging way to increase science and wildlife education skills and background.
+Each participant receives a curriculum guide (Project WILD, Project Aquatic, Science and Civics, Growing Up WILD or Alaska Wildlife Curriculum) and a host of materials and additional resources provided by ADF&G. Workshops are taught by our staff or trained facilitators.
+Some workshops are available for graduate credit (for teacher recertification) through the University of Alaska system or Alaska Pacific University.
 There may be a materials fee as well as a fee for the graduate credit.
-Workshops can vary in length from 2 -15 hours depending on which curriculum is used and if it is a credit class.
+Workshops can vary in length from 2–15 hours depending on the topic or if credit hours are required.

 Read what teachers have to say about our workshops